Oxygem/stacksetup.com/Afterburst/welcome.md

 		Once you've entered the key, configure your SSH client to use the private key.
 Test the connection using key authentication, and if successful, move to the next step.
 	2) Disable PasswordAuthentication for SSH.
 You can do this by modifying /etc/sshd/sshd_config and changing "PasswordAuthentication yes" to "PasswordAuthentication no"

 	Some people at this point may like to change their SSH port.
 That's entirely personal preference, though it will only really stop automated SSH attackers.
 If you do want to change your SSH port, please keep it below 1024.
-This prevents rogue users from crashing your SSH daemon and replacing it with a malicious one.
+This prevents rogue user accounts on your VPS from crashing your SSH daemon and replacing it with a malicious one - as only processes run by privileged users can bind to ports under 1024.

 	3) Update your system!
 You'll be able to do this by running "yum update" when running CentOS/RHEL-based operating systems, or "apt-get update" for Debian/Ubuntu based systems.

+FAQS:

+	Can I set up TUN/TAP?

+	Yes - TUN/TAP can be enabled in the VPS control panel.

+	Can I enable PPTP/PPP?

+	Yes - PPP can be enabled in the VPS control panel.

+	Can I enable FUSE?

+	FUSE requires a support ticket.
+Just let us know.

 What next?: